 The board also provides leadership and sets the overall direction of the co-op through member engagement, research, visioning, and setting policy.
 All member-owners of the GBCFC, excluding employees of the co-op, are eligible to serve on the Board of Directors.
 For information about how to apply for nomination to the board and run for election please contact us through the "Contact Us" link at the bottom of this page.

-Monthly board meetings are the 3rd Monday of each month at 6:00pm.
-The first 10 minutes of each meeting is set aside for public comment.
+Monthly board meetings are held the 3rd Monday of each month at 6 pm.
+The first 10 minutes of each meeting are set aside for public comment.

 I was raised a sharecropper’s son in Arkansas in a family of 15 children.
 Most of our food supplies came from a very large garden we maintained.
 After finishing college at Marquette University in Milwaukee, I began moving around the country with the military and later Allstate, where I continued to garden in different environments.

 My responsibilities at Allstate included expense management for a department of 1,500 employees, compliance, auditing and group facilitation.

 Retiring from Allstate after 31 years, I came to Reno and began gardening in a much more challenging growing environment.
 I have lived in different parts of the city of Reno where the various micro-climates provide even more challenges.
 To improve my chances of gardening success, I enrolled in and finished the Master Gardner program through the University Of Nevada Cooperative Extension in 2012.
 In 2014, I was named one of the two Master Gardeners of the year.

 Though I grow many different vegetables, my passion is growing and understanding how to successfully grow garlic here.
 I have been featured in the Reno Gazette Journal, Edible Reno Tahoe and I have spoken on the topic at Bartley Ranch, and the UNR Cooperative Extension.